williamcaban/ocp-rt/README.md

     stress-8554657b94-j5mwb   1/1     Running     0          25s
     stress-8554657b94-s9x4j   1/1     Running     0          25s
     ```

-- Once the `stress` Pods are running (one per core outside cyclictests or reserved cres as per previous example).
+- Once the `stress` Pods are running (one per core outside cyclictests or reserved cores, as per previous example).
 Proceed to run the `cyclictest` Pod which will run for 10 minutes:
     ```
     $ oc create -f 08-rt-test-cyclictest.yaml
     pod/cyclictest created